Skip to content

-Wellbutrin (Bupropion): Side Effects and Interactions
+Wellbutrin (bupropion): Side effects and interactions

-Bupropion is a medication that is most commonly prescribed to treat depression, quit smoking, and lose weight.
-It is generally safe at recommended doses, but there can be serious side effects, the most notable being seizures.
-It is important to take the medication exactly as directed to minimize adverse effects.
-Common brands containing bupropion include Wellbutrin®, Zyban®, and Contrave®.
+Bupropion is a medication that is most often prescribed to treat depression or to help people quit smoking.
+It is generally safe at recommended doses, but there can be serious side effects, including seizures.

-What is bupropion and what is it used for?
+What is bupropion, and what is it used for?

 How quickly will it take effect?